Pre-Health Education Tracks

 Q: Why is pre-health worth pursuing?

-Beyond the course you take, you’ll get chances to shadow medical professionals and gain some hands-on clinical experience in your desired area.
+Beyond the courses you take, you’ll get chances to shadow medical professionals and gain hands-on clinical experience in your desired area.
 You’ll have first-hand knowledge regarding seminars, workshops, and events in the pre-health area.

 Q: What do you learn in a pre-health program?

 A: The classes you’ll take in a variety of areas should cover the basic concepts and required knowledge for entry into a graduate healthcare program.
 Some of these courses may feel basic because they are the required entry-level classes for a specific major.
-There are often a few class options for you to consider to explore various health fields.
-Which classes are available to you typically depends on your high school experience, whether or not you possess A.P. credits, and how you performed on any entrance/placement exams.
+There are often a few class options for you to explore various health fields.
+Which classes are available to you typically depends on your high school experience, whether you possess A.P. credits, and how you performed on any entrance or placement exams.

 Q: What is the difference between pre-health and pre-med?

-A: Schools usually do not make a distinction between “pre-health” and “pre-med.”
-In fact, you’ll probably find that some of the programs you’re interested in offer a singular “pre-health/pre-med” curriculum.
-So whether you envision yourself studying dentistry, pharmaceutical science, or medicine, for example, you’ll be a part of the same exploratory program with an eye on different classes.
+A: Schools usually do not make a distinction between pre-health and pre-med.
+In fact, you’ll probably find that some of the programs you’re interested in offer a singular pre-health/pre-med curriculum.
+Whether you envision yourself studying dentistry, pharmaceutical science, or medicine, for example, you’ll be a part of the same exploratory program with an eye on different classes.

 Q: Is it possible to study pre-health online?